marykdb/maryk/core/documentation/key.md

 on that time.

 - If date with millisecond precision by itself is not enough, it is possible to add a random number to the field.
-Set random to true on the property definition.